Hadassah-Petrushevsky/petrushevskyH/README.md

 # petrushevskyH

-Just the beginning of using HTML, CSS for school assignments based off of steps and requirments.
+Just the beginning of using HTML, and CSS for school assignments based off of steps and requirments.